ImageMagick/Usage-Markdown/files/index.md

 This program has a limited set of image operations that are designed to only process images one scan line (row of pixels) at a time.
 As such only enough memory to hold a single line of pixels is used when processing images in this way.

-For example this allows you to extract a smaller area of a very large image for further processing, without needing to read in the whole image into memory first.
+For example, this allows you to extract a smaller area of a very large image for further processing, without needing to read in the whole image into memory first.
 However, the output of "`stream`" is raw RGB image values, so some post-processing is recommended.

 ~~~{.skip}